beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN-SD/README.md

 <center><img src="./assets/lorawan-linkcheck.png" alt="LinkCheck"></center>

 ### LoRaWAN FieldTester test mode
-In addition, it supports the RAK10701 Field Tester protocol.
-The advantage of the Field Tester protocol is that it provides more information about the test, including distances to the gateways.
+In addition, it supports the RAK10701 FieldTester protocol.
+The advantage of the FieldTester protocol is that it provides more information about the test, including distances to the gateways.
 The disadvantage is that this protocol requires a backend server to process the information and send it back to the device.

 # Typical test scenarios
 In all scenarios, tests can be performed in two ways: